-- 21 Land used or occupied by, or for the purposes of, an institution that is carried on for the free maintenance or relief of persons in need, being land that does not exceed 1.5 hectares for any one institution. - 22 Land on which any vice-regal residence or Parliament building is situated. - 23 The common marine and coastal area, including any customary marine title area, within the meaning of the Marine and Coastal Area (Takutai Moana) Act 2011.
+- used, solely or principally, for the loading or unloading of goods or passengers on to or from trains situated on the railway line. - 20 Land used as a wharf. - 21 Land used or occupied by, or for the purposes of, an institution that is carried on for the free maintenance or relief of persons in need, being land that does not exceed 1.5 hectares for any one institution. - 22 Land on which any vice-regal residence or Parliament building is situated. - 23 The common marine and coastal area, including any customary marine title area, within the meaning of the Marine and Coastal Area (Takutai Moana) Act 2011.

-Schedule I Pari I clause 23: added, on 1 April 2011, by section 128 of the Marine and Coastal Area (Takutai Moana) Act 2011 (2011 No 3).
+Schedule 1 Part 1 clause 23: added, on 1 April 2011, by section 128 of the Marine and Coasial Area (Takuiai Moana) Act 2011 (2011 No 3).